webdriverio/webdriverio/website/docs/v7Migration.md

 npm i --save-dev @wdio/allure-reporter @wdio/cli @wdio/cucumber-framework @wdio/local-runner @wdio/spec-reporter @wdio/sync wdio-chromedriver-service wdio-timeline-reporter webdriverio
 ```

-Usually WebdriverIO dependencies are part of the dev dependencies.
-After this, you `package.json` and `package-lock.json` should be updated. __Note:__ these are the dependencies used by the [example project](https://github.com/WarleyGabriel/demo-webdriverio-cucumber), yours may differ.
+Usually WebdriverIO dependencies are part of the dev dependencies, depending on your project this can vary though.
+After this your `package.json` and `package-lock.json` should be updated. __Note:__ these are the dependencies used by the [example project](https://github.com/WarleyGabriel/demo-webdriverio-cucumber), yours may differ.

 #### Commits: